hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

   the simulation box has been defined.
 This is because it specifies settings that the accelerator packages use in their initialization, before a simulation is defined.

-  An example of calling the *USER-OMP* package in a LAMMPS input file is given below:
+  An example of calling the *USER-OMP* package for a LAMMPS input file is given below:
   ```
   package omp 4 neigh no
   ```
-  {: .code}
+  {: .source}

   To distinguish the various styles of these accelerator packages from its 'regular' non-accelerated variants, LAMMPS has introduced *suffixes* for styles